Igigog/anomaly-modding-book/src/glossary/glossary.md

 <tbody>
   <tr id="Luabind">
     <td>Luabind</td>
-    <td>Luabind is a library that helps you create bindings between C++ and Lua.
+    <td><a href="https://www.rasterbar.com/products/luabind/docs.html">Luabind</a> is a library that helps you create bindings between C++ and Lua.
 It has the ability to expose functions and classes, written in C++, to Lua.
 It will also supply the functionality to define classes in lua and let them derive from other lua classes or C++ classes.
 Lua classes can override virtual functions from their C++ base classes.
 It is written towards Lua 5.x, and does not work with Lua 4.</td>
   </tr>
   <tr id="LuaJIT">
     <td>LuaJIT</td>
-    <td>LuaJIT is a Just-In-Time Compiler (JIT) for the Lua programming language.
+    <td><a href="https://luajit.org/luajit.html">LuaJIT</a> is a <a href="https://en.wikipedia.org/wiki/Just-in-time_compilation">Just-In-Time Compiler</a> (JIT) for the Lua programming language.
 Anomaly uses LuaJIT 2.0.4</td>
   </tr>
 </tbody>
 </table>